 Plastic oil tanks are used in the transportation and storage of oil.
 They are generally fabricated from industrial grade plastics such as FRP (fiberglass reinforced plastic) and molded polyethylene.
-Plastic oil tanks are often used in applications such as domestic central heating systems, on trucks and trains for oil transportation, in gas stations, and any building that uses oil to fuel their heating systems.
+Plastic oil tanks are often used in applications such as domestic central heating systems, on trucks and trains for oil transportation, in gas stations, and in any building that uses oil to fuel its heating systems.

 Quick links to Plastic Oil Tanks Information

 Plastic oil tanks can be used in underground or underground oil storage applications but are most commonly used underground.
 One example of an above ground storage application for plastic oil tanks is heating oil storage for residential purposes.
 An example of an underground storage tank for plastic oil tanks is for the storage of heating oil for industrial or commercial purposes, as well as the storage of various fuel types such as motor oils, diesel fuel, and fuel oil for automotive applications.
 Plastic materials are a popular alternative to metals like stainless steel for manufacturing oil tanks; however, plastic oil tanks are not recommended to store certain aggressive chemicals such as strong oxidizers, aromatics, gasoline, or jet fuel.